pmeran/neuriteX/README.md

 A collection of functions to quantify degeneration of nerve cell processes (neurites) in microscopy images

 ## Description
 For nerve cells expressing a fluorescent marker, the integrity of neurites (axons and dendrites) is evaluated, and a numerical score is returned.
-The code is primarily intended for research laboratories in academia and industry that study neurodegeneration.<br /><br />
+The code is primarily intended for research laboratories studying neurodegeneration.<br /><br />
 The provided step-by-step guide requires knowledge of Python and R, and of related IDEs (PyCharm and R Studio).
 ImageJ (or Fiji) is not required but helpful for evaluation of generated image stacks.<br /><br />
 <img src="neuriteX_Tab.0.PNG" width="900"/>
 <br /><br />